CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/IamEndPointUserRoleInventory.md

 HasEndPointUserPolicy returns a boolean if a field has been set.

+### SetEndPointUserPolicyNil

+`func (o *IamEndPointUserRoleInventory) SetEndPointUserPolicyNil(b bool)`

+ SetEndPointUserPolicyNil sets the value for EndPointUserPolicy to be an explicit nil

+### UnsetEndPointUserPolicy
+`func (o *IamEndPointUserRoleInventory) UnsetEndPointUserPolicy()`

+UnsetEndPointUserPolicy ensures that no value is present for EndPointUserPolicy, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)